devgateway/www.developmentgateway.org/_posts/2013-12-02-malawi-public-amp-portal-launch-highlights-broader-shift-towards-openness-and-transparency.md

 old_path: news/malawi-public-amp-portal-launch-highlights-broader-shift-towards-openness-and-transparency
 title: Malawi Public AMP Portal Launch Highlights Broader Shift Towards Openness and Transparency
-lede: Recently, the Government of Malawi launched a new public portal on foreign aid spending.
+excerpt: Recently, the Government of Malawi launched a new public portal on foreign aid spending.
 The portal allows citizens, civil society members, development partners, government employees, and other stakeholders to see detailed information on aid-funded projects.